HomeSite Map

 Song Structure and Style

 This song was written in the 'verse/ verse/ bridge/ verse' style (or aaba) as were most other songs on the resulting "Please Please Me" album.
-Despite its simplistic structure, there are some unique characteristics here.
-One is that each verse is completely identical; lyrics, harmonies, instrumentation and number of measures.
+Despite its simplistic structure, there appears to be some unique characteristics displayed here.
+One is that each verse is completely identical; the lyrics, harmonies, instrumentation and number of measures.
 Typically, subsequent verses would change at least lyrically, usually repeating the first verse only as the last verse in the sequence, or there would be an added element in the instrumentation, such as an added percussion, guitar part, etc. An added harmony may even be utilized to distinguish one verse from the other.
 In this case, "Love Me Do." with its distinctive harmonies and stick-in-your head hook, would have to stand on its own.
 As time has shown, this was enough to make the song stand on its own.

 Another rather unique characteristic is that the solo section of the song, which occurs between the third and final verse, is performed in the chord structure of the bridge.
 When you examine Beatles' songs throughout their career that have a solo, you’ll notice that it usually appears utilizing the verse chords.
 “Love Me Do” is an early exception to this unwritten rule.